Harry Maine — you have heard the tale;

 — James Appleton Morgan

-In 1671, a fisherman named Harry Maine arrived in Ipswich, Massachusetts from the Isles of Shoals near Portsmouth, New Hampshire.
+In 1671, a fisherman named Harry Maine arrived in Ipswich, Massachusetts, from the Isles of Shoals near Portsmouth, New Hampshire.
 With him was another man named Andrew Diamond.
-Both had been successful fishermen in New Hampshire and Diamond prospered further at Ipswich, helping to build several wharves, purchasing a profitable fleet of shipping boats in a partnership with Francis Wainwright, and becoming quite wealthy.
+Both had been successful fishermen in New Hampshire, and Diamond prospered further at Ipswich, helping to build several wharves, purchasing a profitable fleet of shipping boats in a partnership with Francis Wainwright, and becoming quite wealthy.
 But, for Harry Maine, he didn’t fare as well and soon turned to a life of crime.

-These pirates, also called “wreckers”, were finally arrested and Harry Maine was punished by being chained to Ipswich Bar, the scene of his former murderous exploits, and forced to shovel sand until he died.
-As the waters rose, threatening to drown him, his demoniacal yells of rage could be heard for miles around, while the area men just shook their heads and said: “Old Harry ‘s growling again!”
+These pirates, also called “wreckers,” were finally arrested, and Harry Maine was punished by being chained to Ipswich Bar, the scene of his former murderous exploits, and forced to shovel sand until he died.
+As the waters rose, threatening to drown him, his demoniacal yells of rage could be heard for miles around, while the area men just shook their heads and said: “Old Harry’s growling again!”

-After plying his spade vigorously a while, it struck against a hard object and he was sure he had found the prize.
+After plying his spade vigorously a while, it struck against a hard object, and he was sure he had found the prize.
 Scraping the earth away with feverish haste, he came to a flat stone having an iron bar laid across it.
 This he eagerly grasped with one hand and was about to turn the stone over with the other when he was suddenly surrounded by a group of cats, whose eyes blazed in the darkness.
-The digger felt his hair slowly rising on end and a cold sweat stood on his brow.
-He then grabbed the bar, waved it at the cats and cried out, “Scat!”
-However, when the felines fled, the treasure hunter was standing up to his waist in cold water, which had poured into the hole.
+The digger felt his hair slowly rising on end, and a cold sweat stood on his brow.
+He then grabbed the bar, waved it at the cats, and cried out, “Scat!”
+However, when the felines fled, the treasure hunter stood up to his waist in cold water, which had poured into the hole.
 The man then fled with the iron bar clutched in his hand.
 The bar was later said to have been made into a door latch by a blacksmith and was often shown to Ipswich visitors as a souvenir of the night’s adventure.

-Afterward, the ghost of Harry Maine was often seen wandering about the sandhills on stormy nights and his howls could still be heard for miles around.
+Afterward, the ghost of Harry Maine was often seen wandering about the sandhills on stormy nights, and his howls could still be heard for miles around.
 His ghost was also said to haunt his former residence on Water Street.
 Some were so afraid they wouldn’t venture out of doors after dark.
 Others simply said, “The Devil is raising Old Harry.”
 His name was often used to frighten children into obedience.